-Founded by the late Spaniard Enric Bernat in 1958, Chupa Chups is now owned by the Italian-Dutch multinational Perfetti Van Melle (the corporation also owns brands such as Mentos, Smint, and Fruitella).
+Founded by Spaniard Enric Bernat in 1958, Chupa Chups is now owned by the Italian-Dutch multinational Perfetti Van Melle (the corporation also owns brands such as Mentos, Smint, and Fruitella).
 The Chupa Chups brand name comes from the Spanish verb chupar, meaning “to suck.”

 In the obituary of Enric Bernat he was quoted as saying, “I saw sweets didn’t suit their main consumers, children.
 They got their hands sticky and ran into trouble with their parents.
 So I stuck a sweet on a stick.”

 “In 1969, Dali was approached to design a new Chupa Chups logo, and the result became as instantly recognisable as his melting clocks.
 Dali incorporated the Chupa Chups name into a brightly coloured daisy shape.
 Always keenly aware of branding, Dali suggested that the logo be placed on top of the lolly instead of the side so that it could always be seen intact.”

 Quoted from BBC’s Modern Masters: Dali, Chupa Chups logo (link removed, no longer live, unfortunately).

 Its first marketing campaign was the logo with the slogan “És rodó i dura molt, Chupa Chups,” which translates from Catalan as the rather uninspiring, “It’s round and long-lasting.”